rubiin/rubiin.github.io/content/posts/caching-expressjs-app/caching-expressjs-app.md

 ## Installation

-Installing redis is pretty staright forward.You can check the [link](https://redis.io/topics/quickstart) for installation
+Installing redis is pretty straight forward.You can check the [link](https://redis.io/topics/quickstart) for installation

 To add redis client to nodejs , simply do